Sue: Yes! Robert Holmes is back. Thank God for that.

 Sue: How do you humiliate a man who wears a coat like that?

-Sue: He’ll regret that when they make him regenerate later.
+Sue: He’ll regret that when they force him to regenerate later.
 What an idiot.
 Why would he sign his lives away like that?
-That makes no sense to me.
+That makes no sense at all.

-The Doctor enters a waiting room, but on the other side of the door he finds a windswept beach.
+The Doctor enters a waiting room that leads to a windswept beach.

 Sue: He finally made it to Blackpool.